 The diverse and rich landscape of the region offers endless options for adventure activities in Chikmagalur.

 - Explore the hills of Baba Budangiri.
 Also known as Chandra Drona Parvatha, this fabulous spot in the north of town has many intriguing caves and scenic points for spectacular views of the mountains.
 You can trek or hike through the mountain trails, or head to the sunrise point.
-A hilltop point, the sunrise point is famous for exceptional views of morning sky.
+A hilltop point, the sunrise point is famous for exceptional views of the morning sky.

 - Do the short Z point Chikmagalur trek.
 It’s a must-do trek in the Kemmanagundi hills, that start at Raj Bhavan.
 The route is easy and passes through small waterfalls and gorgeous valleys.